1. On April 24, 1915 roughly 200 Armenian leaders were executed by the Turkish army.

 4. More than a million Armenians were subject to death marches across rocky terrain to the Syrian desert.

-There were roughly 2 million Armenians living in the Ottoman Empire.
-When the genocide ended in 1922, there were just 388,000 Armenians remaining.
+5. There were roughly 2 million Armenians living in the Ottoman Empire before the genocide.
+By 1922, there were just 388,000 Armenians remaining.

-As a result of the violence, there were more than 150,000 Armenian orphans roaming the streets, Some were “Turkified” while others were killed or forced into slavery but most died of starvation or disease.
-The photo illustrates Armenian refugees in Syria.
+6. As a result of the violence, there were more than 150,000 Armenian orphans roaming the streets,

 8. Turkey Has Not Formally Recognized the Genocide